learn-co-curriculum/dsc-data-science-toolbox-review-v2-1/README.md

 ## Introduction

 In this lesson, you'll get a chance to review some of the many skills you've learned to date!
-You've developed a range of skills from general programming skills and OOP to databases, data analysis, and statistics!
+You've developed a range of skills from general programming skills to databases, data analysis, and statistics!
 Hopefully, you're excited to pull all of these pieces together and conduct a full Data Science investigation from data extraction to modeling!
 With that, here's a quick review of some of the most pertinent skills you'll be using along the way!

 ## Objectives